zephyrproject-rtos/zephyr/doc/kernel/services/data_passing/message_queues.rst

 * A **maximum quantity** of data items that can be queued in the ring buffer.

-The message queue's ring buffer must be aligned to an N-byte boundary, where N is a power of 2 (i.e. 1, 2, 4, 8, ...).
-To ensure that the messages stored in the ring buffer are similarly aligned to this boundary, the data item size must also be a multiple of N.

 A message queue must be initialized before it can be used.
 This sets its ring buffer to empty.